prokodan/Tasker/Readme.md

 ## TableView project for tracking tasks inside tasks groups

 * MVC
-* Project built using RealmDB
+* Project was built using RealmDB
 * While starting application Lottie framework was used with "taskman" animation

 In this project AlertController and TableViewCell were made in Extension files.